abajwa-hw/security-workshops/Setup-kerberos-IPA-23.md

 - Press next on security wizard and proceed to stop services
 ![Image](../master/screenshots/2.3-ipa-kerb-stop.png?raw=true)

+- Proceed with the "Kerborize cluster" and  "Start and Test Services" steps of the wizard

-- At this point the cluster is kerborized
+- Once completed, the cluster is kerborized
 ![Image](../master/screenshots/2.3-ipa-kerb-7.png?raw=true)

 -------